UN Common Pledge

 On behalf of the three co-leads for the pledge (UNHCR, UNOCHA, UNDCO), UNHCR has initiated discussions with the World Bank (WB) on the overall objectives of the pledge and the co-creation process.

 It is not expected that the WB or other IFIs will make commitments under the Common Pledge 2.0, given the different magnitude and modalities of these actors’ support to refugee situations, as well as the focus of the pledge on the UN system.
-They can however make their own, complementary organizational pledges, which is encouraged.
+They can however make their own, complementary pledges, which is encouraged.

-4.2.
+4.1.
 How will commitments under the UN Common Pledge 2.0 be funded?

-There are no plans to establish a parallel funding mechanism specifically for the UN Common Pledge 2.0.
 Commitments of UNCTs and UN entities under the pledge can be funded in at least four ways using existing modalities:

 - Donors can fund UN entities participating in the pledge bilaterally

-This includes public and private donors.
-Of course, some commitments, such as joint UN advocacy for policy changes, or adjustments to institutional processes within a UN Agency, may not require additional resources.
+Some commitments, such as joint UN advocacy for policy changes, or adjustments to institutional processes within a UN Agency, may not require additional resources.

-4.3.
+4.2.
 Will donors make commitments in support of the UN Common Pledge 2.0?

-4.1.
+4.3.
 Will the UN common pledge 2.0 be costed?

 Where UNCTs or global level UN entities will need resources for their planned actions under their commitments, they should cost these, building this into their existing budget.
 Knowing what resources are required to achieve success is essential for realistic planning, and also facilitates resource mobilisation, where that is required.